kgellien/timeplanner-scala/README.md

 change something in the checked in files, copy `timeplan.properties.template` to `timeplan.properties` which is listed in .hgignore / .gitignore and change the entries according to your needs.

+## Dates and Times

+Dates in the first column are basically in ISO-format, i.e. yyyy-MM-dd.
+Dates inside an appointment are according to german usage, i.e. dd.(MM.(yyyy))

 ## Appointments/Tasks

 It is possible to enter a date or a date range, e.g.